Zimbra: Zimbra editions

+Zimbra components

+The software consists of both client and server components, and at one time also offered a desktop email client, called Zimbra Desktop (currently, discontinued).

+Zimbra server

 The Zimbra Server uses several open source projects (see the section, Included open source projects).
 It exposes a SOAP application programming interface to all its functionality and is also an IMAP and POP3 server.
 The server runs on many Linux distributions.
 On other, non-Linux operating systems it can be run using a virtual machine and using container technology.
 It supports CalDAV, CardDAV and SMTP for messaging, LDAP for directory services, and Microsoft Active Directory (AD).
 Zimbra uses Postfix for its MTA functionality.
 It includes technology from ClamAV, SpamAssassin and DSPAM for anti-malware features and S/MIME for email signing and encryption.
 OS X Server support was dropped with version ZCS 7.0.

 Zimbra can synchronize mail, contacts, and calendar items with open-source mail clients such as Mozilla Thunderbird and Evolution and also with proprietary clients such as Microsoft Outlook and Apple Mail, either through proprietary connectors or using the ActiveSync protocol, both available exclusively in the commercially supported version.
 Zimbra also provides native two-way sync to many mobile devices.